flare-foundation/docs/docs/user/automatic-claiming.md

 2. Select your **Main Account** or **Delegation Account**, if you have enabled a PDA.
 3. At the bottom of the screen, see the **Claim _x_ FLR** button, where _x_ is the number of `$FLR` rewards you have.

-!!! example "Reward must be high enough to pay the executor's fee"
+!!! note "Reward must be high enough to pay the executor's fee"

     If the reward amount is too low to accommodate the fee, automatic claims won't occur, so you may see small amounts of unclaimed rewards even if you have autoclaiming set up.